-Every season is getting shorter except summer, and that’s not good
+Every season except summer is getting shorter, a sign of trouble for people and the environment

 The onsets of all seasons also changed.
 Spring started 1.6 days earlier each decade, and summer started 2.5 days earlier.
 Autumn was delayed by 1.7 days per decade, and winter was delayed by 0.5 days.
 The delayed winter was the most prevalent in the Qinghai Tibetan Plateau.
 The changes in spring, summer and autumn onset were most pronounced in western Eurasia.

 “It’s a hot spring so that it essentially becomes summer,” said Amir Sapkota, who studies extreme weather events and human health at University of Maryland and was not involved in the study.
-“With the earlier and much longer summer, spring gets shorter and shorter, and it starts early too.
+“With the earlier and much longer summer, spring gets shorter and shorter, and it starts early, too.
 Winter suddenly becomes a lot more compressed.”

 The team defined the start of summer when temperatures were in the hottest 25 percent during the study period, and summer ended when the temperature fell below that threshold.
 Winter began when temperatures dipped to the coldest 25 percent of the period.
 Spring and autumn were the transition periods between the seasons.

 Guan said even though his analysis only goes up to 2011, the recent decade is the warmest period on record and the general trend is the same.
-Other analysis expanded to 2018 and 2019 also showed similar trends in the United States and Australia.
-In Washington, D.C., the average date of its first 90-degree has advanced 5 days, from May 21 to May 16, over the last century.
+Other analyses expanded to 2018 and 2019 also showed similar trends in the United States and Australia.
+In Washington, the average date of its first 90-degree has advanced five days, from May 21 to May 16, over the last century.

 Summers are growing longer due to climate change, while winters are dramatically shrinking in the U.S.

-The primary driver of these seasonal trends is human-caused warming due to greenhouse gas emissions, Guan’s study showed, as opposed to anthropogenic aerosols or natural forcing.
+The primary driver of these seasonal trends is human-caused warming because of greenhouse gas emissions, Guan’s study showed.
 The observed changes in seasonal cycles weakened when model simulations were run without the increase of these heat-trapping gases.
 If emissions do not slow, the seasonal changes will intensify in the coming decades.

 Under the current business-as-usual scenario, projections show summer could last six months by 2100, while winter would be less than two months.
-Spring and summer will start about one month earlier in 2100 than it did in 2011, and autumn and winter would start half a month later.
+Spring and summer will start about one month earlier in 2100 than it did in 2011, and autumn and winter would start a half month later.

 But perhaps the most alarming aspect of changing seasonal cycles are the impacts on the environment, animals and human health.